snagaraj0/Hi-C/README.md

 1) Valid_reads.sh/.py- Used to create new SAM files with only mapped reads.
 Can only used for single-end mapping.

 2) Reorder.sh/.py - Used to create new SAM files that are ordered according to read ID.
-Can be used for both single-end and paired-end mapping.
+Can only be used for single-end mapping.

+3) Alternatively, use the [SAMtools](http://www.htslib.org/doc/samtools-sort.html) sort to sort by chromosome position or by read number.

 ### Interactions shell script usage